cyplessen/cyplessen/README.md

 ## Work

 - 🔭 I’m currently doing my PhD on *Meta research and research synthesis on digital health interventions* at VU Amsterdam.
-I use and extend the method of **multiverse meta-analyses** to investigate the efficacy of digital health interventions.
-- 🖥 I work as a researcher at the [**Psychometrics and Health Outcomes Lab**](http://patient-centered-outcomes-research.org/) at Charité Berlin researching physical functioning and digital sovereignty in patients.
+- 🖥 I’m a researcher at the [**Psychometrics and Health Outcomes Lab**](http://patient-centered-outcomes-research.org/) at Charité Berlin focussing on item response theory based patient reported outcomes measures for physical functioning and pain.

 <br>

 ## Projects

 👨‍💻 I’m currently working on:
-- Multiverse meta-analysis by extending them to different effect sizes and 3-level structures.
+- Investigating the robustness of the evidence for digital mental health interventions for common mental health disorders using a multiverse meta-analysis approach.
-- A shiny app for displaying reference data.
+- I develop a shiny app for displaying reference data based on quantile regression and plausible value imputation.
-- Multigroup differential item functioning.
+- Multiverse differential item functioning analyses.
-- Data management of databases containing information on RCTs of psychological treatments for depression and anxiety.
+- Meta-Analytic Research Domain (MARD) management for RCTs on depression, anxiety, and PTSD.

 Unfortuntately, most of my ongoing projects are under construction, so I am not yet able to share most repositories.